 Deauville or Caen in just over two hours.

-Day 2: Guided tour of the Cote Fleurie and the cliffs of Étretat.
+Guided tour of the Côte Fleurie and the cliffs of Étretat.

-You will visit the prestigious seaside resort of Deauville, with its characterful villas, racecourses, golf courses, casinos, galleries and of course the famous “planches de Deauville”, along the beach, emblematic place of the Normandy coast.
-You will also visit Trouville, “its twin sister”, with a large, fine sandy beach, the “Reine des plages”, casino, chalets and villas.
+Visit the prestigious seaside resort of Deauville, with its characterful villas, racecourses, golf courses, casinos, galleries and of course the famous “planches de Deauville”, along the beach, emblematic place of the Normandy coast.
+Stop in Trouville, to appreciate its large, fine sandy beach, the “Reine des plages”, casino, chalets and villas.

 The excursion will continue along the estuary of the Seine and the Côte de Grâce, also painted by the great impressionist painters.
 The next stop will be Honfleur, a charming Norman port painted by Monet with its picturesque alleys, half-timbered houses, old basin and artists’ galleries.

 Continue to Étretat, an old fishing village and now a seaside resort and one of the jewels of the Normandy coast.
 Its high cliffs have been sculpted by erosion and the majestic arches offer a unique spectacle, which you can explore along the paths that overlook the English Channel.

 The complex consists of 3 cliffs: Upstream, Manneporte and Downstream, the most famous with its immense flint archway which rises to 71 m high.

 Private full day guided tour of the D-Day landing beaches (US Sector)